-Most of us love our Nintendo Switch and we have few complaints about it.
+Most of us love our Nintendo Switch, and you're unlikely to hear a complaint from the RadioTimes.com team when we're talking about it.
 However, Nintendo did drop the ball somewhat when it came to giving us a decent amount of storage space to keep our games installed on the console.

-It does not take long after buying one to realise that space is an issue, especially with something like Animal Crossing that has had some huge updates of late.
-You will soon be at the point where something will need to be deleted if you want to play something new - always annoying.
+It doesn't take long after buying one to realise that space is a bit of an issue, especially with games like Animal Crossing which have had some huge updates.
+You'll soon be at the point where something will need to be deleted if you want to play something new — an ever annoying chore for the Technology and Gaming teams!

 With that in mind, taking a look at what memory cards you can get to give that storage space an all-important boost is a wise move and there is plenty out there to choose from various sizes.